CJ42/All-About-Solidity/articles/Libraries.md

 Library deployment is a bit different from regular smart contract deployment.
 Here are two scenarios :

-1.  **Embedded Library:** If a smart contract is consuming a library which have only **internal functions,** then the EVM simply embeds library into the contract.
-Instead of using delegate call to call a function, it simply uses JUMP statement(normal method call).
-There is no need to separately deploy library in this scenario.
+1.  **Embedded Library:** If a smart contract is consuming a library which contains only **internal functions**, then the EVM simply embeds the library into the contract.
+Instead of using `delegatecall` to call a function, it simply uses the JUMP statement (normal method call).
+There is no need to deploy the library separately in this scenario.
-2.  **Linked Library :** On the flip side, if a library contain **public or external functions** then library needs to be deployed.
-The deployment of library will generate a unique address in the blockchain.
-This address needs to be linked with calling contract.
+2.  **Linked Library :** On the flip side, if a library contain **public or external functions**, then the library needs to be deployed.
+The deployment will generate a unique address in the blockchain.
+This address needs to be referenced in the calling contract.

 ----------